Jeihaan/jeihaan.github.io/README.md

 ## Fetching ATO Asset Categories

-The repository includes a helper script to download the industry asset categories and their NUL (normal useful life) values from the ATO website.
-Run the script and it will create `valuation_app/ato_asset_categories.json`:
+The repository includes a helper script to download effective life tables from the ATO website.
+Running it will create `valuation_app/ato_asset_categories.json` containing a list of records with the following keys:

+* `industry`
+* `sub_industry`
+* `broader_asset_category`
+* `asset_category`
+* `life`

+Sub-industry names are derived from the first row of each table in the ATO document.
+When a table contains no broader category headings, the `broader_asset_category` value repeats the sub-industry name.

 ```bash
 python valuation_app/fetch_asset_categories.py
 ```